openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 However, IPv4 and IPv6 offer separate worlds.
 An IPv4 server can not talk to an IPv6
       client and the other way around.
-Many users still have IPv4 only routers and modems at home and canâ€™t even join the IPv6 world if they wanted to.
-This is especially true for older routers and modems â€“ like those in countries which adopted the web early, like in Europe and the US.
+Many users still have IPv4 only routers and modems at home and can’t even join the IPv6 world if they wanted to.
+This is especially true for older routers and modems – like those in countries which adopted the web early, like in Europe and the US.
 As most users there already have Internet, the need for new addresses is less dire.
       This has limited the uptake of IPv6 by the web, especially since offering both IPv4 and IPv6 can result in problems for IPv4 only users.
-So major providers and users like Facebook and Google, Amazon and the many other important sites on the web donâ€™t offer IPv6 connectivity yet.
+So major providers and users like Facebook and Google, Amazon and the many other important sites on the web don’t offer IPv6 connectivity yet.
 Meanwhile, in China, India and other quickly developing countries, things are decidedly different.
-IPv6 will be crucial if China is to connect itâ€™s vast population to the web.
-If everyone in South America wants a smartphone, a netbook and a desktop â€“ IPv4 wonâ€™t cut it.
+IPv6 will be crucial if China is to connect it’s vast population to the web.
+If everyone in South America wants a smartphone, a netbook and a desktop – IPv4 won’t cut it.
 So there, IPv6 services are quickly coming up.

-We have to take steps to ensure we donâ€™t create a gap between the quickly developing
+We have to take steps to ensure we don’t create a gap between the quickly developing
       countries and the West.
 This means making sure our infrastructure is ready for IPv6!
 This is what World IPv6 Day is all about.
 On that day, major websites and providers around the world will test out their IPv6 infrastructure and make sure they are available for everyone.

-**Weâ€™ll be ready**
+**We’ll be ready**

 The [openSUSE sysadmin](http://en.opensuse.org/openSUSE:Services_team)
       team is working hard to bring IPv6 services up.
 They started a few weeks ago and plan to be